wasmerio/wasmer.io/_posts/wasmer-js-a-new-beginning.md

 Trusted by thousands of developers worldwide, Wasmer is the first production-ready WebAssembly runtime for Python, Go, Ruby, Java, and more.

-With the latest 2.1 release, we completely overhauled and engineered Wasmer to deliver the **most ergonomic API experience** for running WebAssembly anywhere, including Web browsers, NodeJS and even [Deno](https://deno.land/).
+With the latest 2.1 release, we completely overhauled and engineered Wasmer to deliver the **most ergonomic API experience** for running WebAssembly anywhere, including web browsers, [Node.js](https://nodejs.dev/) and even [Deno](https://deno.land/).

 And we're just getting started!